UniversalRobots/Universal_Robots_ROS_Tutorials/ur_documentation/docs/source/examples/my_robot_cell/build_moveit_config.rst

 that tick, since we don't want that collision to be ignored.

 .. image:: self_collisions.png
-   :alt: Adjust self-collisions - Remove the tick for the collsion between monitor and ur20_upper_arm_link.
+   :alt: Adjust self-collisions - Remove the tick for the collision between monitor and ur20_upper_arm_link.

 We skip adding virtual joints for now and continue with our **planning group(s)**.